culinary summer camp high school students love!

 Cheese Tasting: Guided hour and a half dedicated to cheese!
 From stinky to sweet, from hard as rocks to soft as warm butter… how cheese is made, where to use it, how to pair it, what they all taste like, why they taste the way they do… a required seminar for anyone serious about culinary arts.

 Sushi: Hour and a half guided tour of sushi and sashimi.
 What is it, how to roll it, how to cut it, what to look for, what makes a great sushi roll… what tastes the best… what looks the best… this is a very popular seminar indeed.
 Come hungry!

 Demonstrations and Special Guests: We have had food bloggers, food photographers, and other experts talk to us about their craft and how to achieve the best possible results in all aspects (including posting awesome pictures on social media!)
 Check back or even better call or email us for the latest info on who is visiting, we are adding events all the time.

 For our 2 two-week-long sessions:

 Week 1 of the campusNYC experience focuses on safety, the French Brigade system, creating from scratch many sauces, stocks, soups, salads, appetizers and beverages as well as the critical concepts of food presentation, and platings.

-Week 2 of the campusNYC experience focuses on cuisine by region, grains and starches from around the world, meats and cheeses, formal recipe development, and culminates in our Chopped-style competition on Friday.
+Week 2 of the campusNYC experience focuses on cuisine by technique, skill, and also region.
+Study grains and starches from around the world, meats and cheeses, formal recipe development, and culminates in our TV-style competition on Friday.